 - apply theoretical and technical knowledge and skills acquired within the specialist area of ministry in a range of professional contexts to develop appropriate solutions to chaplaincy issues;

 - work independently, responsibly and with the level expected in a broad range of professional, ministry, and chaplaincy contexts;

 - collaborate in team projects to make a positive contribution toward social issues;

 - undertake self-reflection and evaluation of performance for the purpose of vocational development.

-Graduates of this course of study may find employment in a relevant occupational field, such as: business and professional organisations; mission-based or not-for-profit organisations or educational institutions that require skills in creative and innovative thinking.
+Graduates of this course of study may find employment in a relevant occupational field, such as: churches, business and professional organisations; mission-based or not-for-profit organisations or educational institutions that require skills in creative and innovative thinking.

 For more information on the suite of student support services available, please see our Student Services section.